CaroFuchs/pyFUME/README.md

 ce = ConsequentEstimator(x_train, y_train, partition_matrix)
 consequent_parameters = ce.suglms(x_train, y_train, partition_matrix)

-# Build a first-order Takagi-Sugeno model using Simpful
+# Build a first-order Takagi-Sugeno model using Simpful.
+Specify the optional
-# Specify the optional 'extreme_values' argument to specify the universe of discourse of the input variables if you which to use Simpful
+# 'extreme_values' argument to specify the universe of discourse of the input
+# variables if you which to use Simpful's membership function plot functionalities.
 simpbuilder = SugenoFISBuilder(antecedent_parameters, consequent_parameters, variable_names)
 model = simpbuilder.get_model()